🇪🇸🇺🇸

 Leneo is aimed at educational institutions and organisations with internal training programmes.
 It is used by teachers who want to streamline grading time and by leaders who need consistent assessment practices across the institution.

 No. Leneo assists the teacher; it does not replace them.
 Every AI-generated assessment can be reviewed and edited before it is shared with the student.
 Control always remains with the teacher or trainer.
+You can see how the process works step by step.

 Assessment quality with AI

 Yes, as long as the assessment is well defined.
-Leneo does not grade “blindly”: it analyses each submission against the criteria, rubrics, and pedagogical indicators that the teacher or institution has set beforehand.
-The result aligns with what the teacher would expect because it uses the same parameters.
+Leneo does not assess “blindly”: it analyses each submission against the criteria, rubrics, and pedagogical indicators that the teacher or institution set beforehand.
+The outcome matches what the teacher would expect because it uses the same parameters.
+Request a demo to see it with your own activities.

 Leneo does not decide on its own what is right or wrong.
 The teacher defines the assessment criteria (achievement levels, indicators, rubrics) and Leneo applies them systematically to every submission—like always grading with the same guide in front of you, without fatigue-driven variation.

 The teacher always reviews the assessment before it reaches the student.
 Leneo does not publish anything automatically without human oversight.
 If a grade or comment is not appropriate, the teacher can edit or correct it before sending.
+You can see how this review process works in detail.

 Assessment is almost immediate once the student submits.
 Leneo processes the content in seconds and makes the result available for the teacher to review—no queues or waiting for manual turnaround.